Legacy and Leadership Awards

 Susan B. Anthony’s friends and family first endowed a scholarship in her honor in 1900.
 The initial $1000 fund was enough to generate $50 a year to provide a full scholarship to a deserving woman student.
 In the 1920s, Lucy Anthony, Anthony’s niece, made another donation to insure the fund would continue to meet the full cost of annual tuition and fees—$250.

-The UR Women’s Club has sponsored this award since 1979.
-The Susan B. Anthony Scholarship is given to a woman in her junior year who has demonstrated leadership, academic excellence and commitment to her fellow students and community.
+The Susan B. Anthony Scholarship is given to two women in their junior year who has demonstrated leadership, academic excellence and commitment to her fellow students and community.
 A student’s financial need is taken into account.

 Fannie Bigelow Prize